Justice Department served subpoenas to the Fed over building renovations, Powell says

 "That testimony concerned in part a multi-year project to renovate historic Federal Reserve office buildings," Powell said.

-The project and Powell's testimony last year came under scrutiny of the Trump administration, with Office of Management and Budget Chair Russell Vought accusing Powell of leading an "ostentatious" office renovation project that may be "violating the law."
+The project and Powell's testimony came under scrutiny by the Trump administration last year, with Office of Management and Budget Chair Russell Vought accusing Powell of leading an "ostentatious" office renovation project that may be "violating the law."

 "I have deep respect for the rule of law and for accountability in our democracy.
 No one — certainly not the chair of the Federal Reserve — is above the law," Powell said Sunday.
 "But this unprecedented action should be seen in the broader context of the administration's threats and ongoing pressure."